STOMP closes after 29-year New York run

 STOMP, which is wordless, has its roots in the 1980s United Kingdom street-performance scene.
 McNicholas, together with co-creator Luke Cresswell, used their bodies and everyday objects to demonstrate the power of rhythm; when they brought their performance to the Edinburgh Fringe Festival in 1991, it caught the attention of producers.
 Tours in Australia and Canada followed.

-When Frankel and his partners saw STOMP in Toronto two years later, they decided to find it a home in New York at the 300-seat Orpheum theatre.
+When Frankel and his partners saw STOMP in Toronto two years later, they decided to find it a home in New York at the 347-seat Orpheum theatre.

 "STOMP is a group of street performers banging stuff.
 It really captured the sensibility of the East Village in the 1990s," said producer Frankel.